View Gunnard Michelson's Obituary on registerguard.com and share memories

 |

-Gunnard L Michelson was born on 10-8-50 to William and Pia Michelson.
+Gunnard L. Michelson was born on 10-8-50 to William and Pia Michelson.
 He passed on March 27th of natural causes.
 He was born in Germany, but lived most of his childhood in L.A.
 California.
-He loved to Eugene in 1981.
+He moved to Eugene in 1981.

 Gunnard L. Michelson